evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 Now, I won't extend about the noise function here.
 If you are still looking for a good explanation of noise functions and a clarification of how the Perlin noise differs from the simplex noise I will strongly recommend this [excellent chapter of "The Book of Shaders"](https://thebookofshaders.com/11/).
 Part of the work made by Ian McEwan and Stefan Gustavson can be found at the (apparently defunt) [Ashima Arts repository](https://github.com/ashima/webgl-noise) or even in recent articles, like [this scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

 The noise function is written in [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)), which is the C-style language of the graphics library managed by the WebGL API.
-In the Darryl's pen the noise function is given as a string, inside a function called ```noiseCanvas```:
+In the Darryl's pen the noise function is given as a string:

 ```javascript
 let Noise3D = `